-Home to around 1,000 academics and research staff, and more than 1,000 postgraduate research students, our Faculty has a reputation for the quality and impact of its research work.
+Home to around 1,000 academics and research staff, and more than 800 postgraduate researchers, our Faculty has a reputation for the quality and impact of its research work.

-Making a difference to societies nationally and internationally.
+Research within the Faculty of Humanities is making a positive difference to societies nationally and internationally.